wmglab-duke/ascent/docs/source/JSON/JSON_parameters/sim.md

 - `“mode”`: The value (String) is the “FiberGeometry” mode that tells the program which fiber geometries to simulate in NEURON ([NEURON Fiber Models](../../Running_ASCENT/Info.md#implementation-of-neuron-fiber-models)).
 Required.
-  %TODO add link to docs for pyfibers once published and to package

   - As listed in [Enums](../../Code_Hierarchy/Python.md#enums), known modes include